infovpcs/odoo18_mcp_project/README.md

 2. **Reduced XML-RPC calls**: Minimized the number of XML-RPC calls to Odoo for better performance.

 3. **Improved error handling**: Added better error handling and reporting for more reliable operation.

+### Streamlit Client Implementation

+We've implemented a comprehensive Streamlit client for interacting with the Odoo 18 MCP tools:

+1. **Modular Architecture**:
+   - Created a modular architecture with separate pages for different functionality
+   - Implemented reusable components for chat, file viewing, and feedback forms
+   - Developed utility functions for MCP connection and session state management
+   - Added responsive design that works on different screen sizes

+2. **User-Friendly Interface**:
+   - Implemented a navigation sidebar with page routing
+   - Added custom styling and theming for better user experience
+   - Created progress indicators for long-running operations
+   - Implemented form validation and error handling
+   - Added results formatting and display for better readability

+3. **Asynchronous Polling Mechanism**:
+   - Implemented an asynchronous polling mechanism for long-running operations
+   - Added tool-specific polling configurations based on operation complexity
+   - Created request tracking with unique IDs for better reliability
+   - Implemented fallback messages for timeout situations
+   - Added error recovery for failed requests

+4. **MCP Server Integration**:
+   - Created a robust MCP connector for communicating with the MCP server
+   - Implemented tool-specific convenience methods for common operations
+   - Added health check functionality to verify server status
+   - Created detailed logging for debugging
+   - Implemented intelligent query handling with fallback mechanisms

+5. **Comprehensive Features**:
+   - Code agent interface for Odoo module generation
+   - Export/import interface for data operations
+   - Documentation search for Odoo documentation
+   - Advanced search for natural language queries
+   - Chat interface for conversational interaction
+   - Model documentation for detailed model information
+   - Field validation for checking field values

+6. **Testing and Documentation**:
+   - Created comprehensive tests for the Streamlit client
+   - Added detailed documentation for installation and usage
+   - Implemented example workflows for common operations
+   - Created troubleshooting guides for common issues

 ### Dependency Management Improvements